mikesealey/ci_pp1/README.md

 ### Creating a wireframe

 * Colours
-  * The colours for this project are primarily <span style="background-color: rgb(152, 186, 185); color: black;"><strong>rgb(152, 186, 185)</strong></span> and <span style="background-color: rgb(215, 194, 213); color: black;"><strong>rgb(215, 194, 213)</strong></span>, combining with a simple white, often semi-transparrent in order to use some of the background image to add a little bit of texture to the background.
+  * The colours for this project are primarily <span style="background-color: rgb(152, 186, 185); color: black;"><strong>rgb(152, 186, 185)</strong></span> and <span style="background-color: rgb(215, 194, 213); color: black;"><strong>rgb(215, 194, 213)</strong></span>, combining with a simple white, often semi-transparent in order to use some of the background image to add a little bit of texture to the background.

 When Designing the website for Totally Baked Cake Co, I knew that the real heroes of the design would be the cakes themselves, so a gallery was the obvious way to go.
-I wanted to make sure that the gallery would display correctly accross a variety of devices, so when I was working on the wireframe I made sure to plan for desktop, tablet, and mobile views.
+I wanted to make sure that the gallery would display correctly across a variety of devices, so when I was working on the wireframe I made sure to plan for desktop, tablet, and mobile views.

 The basic principle was that the images would have a 1:1 aspect ratio in order to more easily accomodate portrait and landscape source images.
 The images could then be displayed in a grid where the screen width determines how many images go on each row.

 ![Wireframe](<README assets/Wireframe.png>)

 ### Once building was underway
-I initially had an idea of having the logo and navigation form a hero image, and using an onScroll property of the window to resize or transform that to taket he place of a more typical logo in a header similar to that which would typically be found in most modern web applications.
+I initially had an idea of having the logo and navigation form a hero image, and using an onScroll property of the window to resize or transform that to take he place of a more typical logo in a header similar to that which would typically be found in most modern web applications.
 This turned out to be far too unreliable, and was ultimately scrapped.
 (Read more in [Adding JavaScript](#adding-javascript))

 ## Code Sources
 ### Mozilla Developer Network Documentation
 #### Aspect Ratio and Object Fit
-In order to make perfectly square images, but maintain the reactiveness of the site accross different screensizes, I've used a width property of 100% to fill the column, and then found an `aspect-ratio` rule that I can give a 1/1 ratio. https://developer.mozilla.org/en-US/docs/Web/CSS/aspect-ratio
+In order to make perfectly square images, but maintain the reactiveness of the site across different screen sizes, I've used a width property of 100% to fill the column, and then found an `aspect-ratio` rule that I can give a 1/1 ratio. https://developer.mozilla.org/en-US/docs/Web/CSS/aspect-ratio

 The next step was to make the images hold their proportions, and simply hide their irregular shapes and resolutions, using `object-fit: cover`

-### Bootstap Documentation
+### Bootstrap Documentation
 #### Modals
 I took the example Static Backdrop modal and stripped a few things out out - I think this was intended for user-prompts but I'll be using it for simply displaying more information about the clicked-image.

 I'd managed to get mixed up between versions of bootstrap - the attribute to dismiss a modal in certain versions Bootstrap is data-bs-dismiss="modal", but data-dismiss="modal" is the correct one for the version I'm using.
-That'll teach me to lift code out of the example in the documenation!
+That'll teach me to lift code out of the example in the documentation!

 ### Adding JavaScript
 #### Dynamic Logo and Nav
 The desktop version of Totally Baked Cake Co features a landing page with an oversized logo and navigation menu, that I wanted to shrink to a more typical size into the top-left of the screen once the user has begun to scroll.

 In order to do this I needed to first link `.js` file, and make use of the `document.getElementById()` function in JavaScript.
 I then need to add a class name to the element(s).

 Two good examples that helped:
 * [MDN](https://developer.mozilla.org/en-US/docs/Web/API/Document/getElementById)